War Crimes Watch: Russia's onslaught on Ukrainian hospitals

 Among the most thoroughly documented strikes was the March 9 bombing of a children’s and maternity hospital in Mariupol.
 Two AP journalists, the last international media to remain in the city after it was encircled by Russian forces, arrived at the hospital minutes after the explosion.

-They saw a smoldering two-story deep crater in the interior courtyard, surrounded by the twisted and burned remains of several cars.
+They saw a smoldering two-story-deep crater in the interior courtyard, surrounded by the twisted and burned remains of several cars.
 The force of the explosion tore the facades off three surrounding buildings, blowing out the windows and wrecking rooms inside.

 The AP journalists took photos and video of stunned survivors coming out of the hospital.
 A pregnant woman being carried on a stretcher held her belly, blood staining her sweatpants, her face pale.
 She later died following an emergency cesarean section at another nearby hospital, according to Dr. Timur Marin, one of the surgeons who tried to save her.
 The woman’s baby also did not survive.